saur-dash/project_06__capstone_project/data_dictionary.md

 | `extracted_at`      | TIMESTAMP       | The timestamp when the record was loaded          |

 ### Date Table
-Need some text here to describe the date table...

 - Source: http://archive.ics.uci.edu/ml/datasets/Online+Retail+II
 - Name: `dim_date`
 - Dist key: `date_time`